The Information Society - Setting the Course for the Future

 A large part of Germany's industrial production and in particular its exports depend on the use of modern information and communication technologies (ICT).
 They are the basis for the economic performance of all industrialized nations and the basis for a large number of services.
 They interact with production technology, materials technology, optical technologies, and microsystem technology.
 ICTs provide control and test facilities for mechanical and plant engineering; regulate processes in the chemical industry; and determine all important functions in modern vehicles, including the engine, communication, comfort, and safety.
 ICTs are key technologies for innovations.

-Currently, about 860,000 people work in the ICT industry alone.
-It contributes 6% of gross value added and has a turnover of 150 billion euros, which makes it an important industrial sector in Germany with a far greater significance for the overall economy due to synergies with other technologies and its fundamental importance for other sectors.
+About 860,000 people work in the ICT industry alone.
+It contributes 6% of gross value added and has a turnover of 150 billion euros (2012), which makes it an important industrial sector in Germany with a far greater significance for the overall economy due to synergies with other technologies and its fundamental importance for other sectors.

 Germany's ICT Competence

 Germany has an excellent research community, not least in the area of ICT.
 For example, the .mp3 format for music files was developed in Germany at the Fraunhofer Society.
 All major manufacturers have research laboratories in Germany.
 The BMBF is setting the course, so that Germany can further enhance its leading role as a location for high-tech and actively help develop the information society in Europe.

 The triumph of ICT and in particular of the Internet is linked to new challenges in the area of privacy and IT security.
 Germany holds a leading position in Europe in this field.
 The technological criteria linked to these topics are considered in great detail, as is the impact on society in the age of Facebook and Twitter as well as phishing and pharming.